tardis-dev/serum-vial/README.md

 Pushed real-time for every new order opened on the limit order book (decoded from the `bids` and `asks` accounts).

-- no `open` messages are pushed for order that are filled or cancelled immediately (ImmediateOrCancel orders for example)
+- **no** `open` messages are pushed for order that are filled or canceled immediately (in the same slot) - `ImmediateOrCancel` orders or orders that were open and filled in the same slot for example

 ```ts
 {